hachyderm/community/community.hachyderm.io/README.md

 ### Running The Website

-The site is built with [Hugo](https://gohugo.io/).
-You'll need it in order to work on the site.
-[Installation instructions are here](https://gohugo.io/installation/)
+The site is built with [Hugo](https://gohugo.io/) and also requires Go, as indicated above.
+[Hugo Installation instructions are here](https://gohugo.io/installation/) (Note: if you are using macOS you can install Hugo with `brew`.)

 Once you have hugo, run the following command in the `community/community.hachyderm.io` directory to start the development server.